silverstein/pdf-filler-desktop/README.md

 ### For Users (Download Pre-built App)

 1. **Google Account** - For Gemini authentication (OAuth)
-2. **macOS** - Currently optimized for Mac (Windows/Linux coming soon)
+2. **Platforms**
+   - macOS: primary target with ready-made builds
+   - Windows/Linux: supported; build locally to generate an installer/binary
 3. **No Node.js required!** - The pre-built app is completely standalone

-Download the latest release from the [Releases page](https://github.com/silverstein/pdf-filler-desktop/releases) and drag to Applications.
+On macOS, download the latest release from the [Releases page](https://github.com/silverstein/pdf-filler-desktop/releases) and drag to Applications.
+On Windows/Linux, build locally (see below) to produce the installer/artifact.

 ### For Developers (Build from Source)

 **Prerequisites for Development:**
-- Node.js v18+ (for building only - the app uses Electron's built-in Node at runtime)
+- Node.js v18+ (we recommend Node 22 LTS for local tooling; app runtime uses Electron’s embedded Node)
 - npm or pnpm

 ```bash